bgd-labs/aave-proposals-v3/src/20240205_AaveV3Ethereum_RetroactiveBugBountyPreImmunefi/RetroactiveBugBountyPreImmunefi.md

 - $6'500 to `0x2BC5fFc5De1a83a9e4cDDfA138bAEd516D70414b` (immunefi.eth).
 This is the fee corresponding to the 10% of the bounty being paid.

+_Note: The asset used for the transfers is aUSDC v3 Ethereum_.

 ## References

 - Implementation: [AaveV3Ethereum](https://github.com/bgd-labs/aave-proposals-v3/blob/main/src/20240205_AaveV3Ethereum_RetroactiveBugBountyPreImmunefi/AaveV3Ethereum_RetroactiveBugBountyPreImmunefi_20240205.sol)